gurung-ajay/ML-models-comparison-on-HR-dataset/README.md

 To download the dataset in Google Colab run:   !gdown 1g1nwk4k-h9FceEHKZc8ocfu_xp3xnZ8R

 Out of all the models, Random Forest performed the best with f1 score = 0.983

+I used f1 score for scoring because it can evaluate the model by considering the imbalance of data.